Human rights in Venezuela: United Nations

 On 12 November 2012, Venezuela was elected by the United Nations General Assembly to hold a seat on the United Nations Human Rights Council for the 2013–2015 period; the first time Venezuela was elected to the council.

-On 27 September 2018, the UN Human Rights Council adopted a resolution for the first time on human rights abuses in Venezuela, with a vote of 23 in favor, 7 against. and 17 abstentions.
+On 27 September 2018, the UN Human Rights Council adopted a resolution for the first time on human rights abuses in Venezuela, with a vote of 23 in favor, 7 against and 17 abstentions.
 Eleven countries in the Americas sponsored the resolution, including Canada, Mexico and Argentina.

 When the UN General Assembly voted to add Venezuela to the UN Human Rights Council in October 2019, US Ambassador to the United Nations Kelly Craft wrote: "I am personally aggrieved that 105 countries voted in favor of this affront to human life and dignity.
 It provides ironclad proof that the Human Rights Council is broken, and reinforces why the United States withdrew."

+On 15 February 2024, the Maduro government closed the UN High Commissioner for Human Rights office in Caracas after High Commissioner Volker Türk condemned the detention of activist Rocío San Miguel, demanding "her immediate release and respect for her right to legal defense".
+Maduro's government expelled its officials, giving them 72 hours to leave the country.